 Kabaka Mwanga turned on the Christians – even on his attendant who was a devout convert to the Catholic Faith whose name was Joseph Mukasa and who had brought many to Christ – up to 500 young men and boys who were pages in the court of the Kabaka.
 These young pages respected Joseph Mukasa and followed his lead as he led them into their faith with Christ.
 Mukasa was also admired by Kabaka Mwanga ll since Joseph Mukasa once killed a snake with his bare hands as it was about to strike the Kabaka.

-One evening when the Kabaka returned to his residence, he found out that a page – Denis Ssebuggwawo had been instructing Kabaka’s favorite boy in the faith and he ordered that Denis Ssebuggwawo be put to death, and he was taken out and hacked to death
+One evening when the Kabaka returned to his residence, he found out that a page – Denis Ssebuggwawo, had been instructing Kabaka’s favorite boy in the faith.
+He ordered that Denis Ssebuggwawo be put to death, and he was taken out and hacked to death.

 Events were reaching a horrible climax.
 Kabaka Mwanga ll ordered all pages to attend a meeting.
-He ordered all those who do not pray to stand with him – those who prayed were ordered stand on the other side – the youngest – Kizzito was only 14.
+He ordered all Those who did not pray to stand with him – those who prayed were ordered to stand on the other side – the youngest – Kizzito, was only 14.

-Christians were killed not only at Namugongo but all over the Kingdom and beyond.
+Christians were killed at Namugongo and all over the Kingdom and beyond.
 Those who were sought out were those who had instructed others in the faith were beheaded, burned, dismembered, speared, and attacked by wild dogs.

-The Christian Martyrs were young, but yet men of faith, not seduced by the temptations of the court of the Kabaka.
+The Christian Martyrs were young but men of faith, not seduced by the temptations of the court of the Kabaka.
 They served a higher king than the Kabaka – the King of Kings or in Luganda – Katonda.

 Was their sacrifice in vain?
-Today the Church in Uganda is Comprised of Catholic, Anglican, Evangelical, and Pentecostal Congregations.
-Evangelicals and Pentecostals have excluded themselves from the commemorations.
+Today the Church in Uganda is Comprised of Catholic, Anglican, Evangelical, and Pentecostal Congregations, and Evangelicals and Pentecostals have excluded themselves from commemorations.
 The Churches in Uganda are growing and thriving.

-When the church was once again persecuted in Uganda by Idi Amin, men such as Archbishop Janani Luwum who was killed by Idi Amin and Bishop Festo Kivengere and others did not waiver from their commitment to Christ just as the Martyrs had before them
+When the church was again persecuted in Uganda by Idi Amin, men such as Archbishop Janani Luwum, who was k, killed by Idi Amin, Bishop Festo Kivengere, and others did not waiver from their commitment to Christ just as the Martyrs had before them.

-Today the Church in Uganda, Catholic, Anglican, Evangelical, Pentecostal is growing and thriving.
-June 3rd, Martyr’s Day is an acknowledgment that these young men were the seed of the Church, which now has come to fruition and developed into a great tree though with different branches.
-Ugandan Christians have been from the beginning are now actively proclaiming their faith all over the Globe.
-The Ugandan Church is no longer primarily a receiving Church but a sending Church well represented throughout the world.
+Today the Church in Uganda, the Catholic, Anglican, Evangelical, and Pentecostal Church Uganda is growing and thriving.
+June 3rd, Martyr’s Day, is an acknowledgment that these young men were the seed of the Church, which now has come to fruition and developed into a great tree though with different branches.
+From the beginning, Ugandan Christians are now actively proclaiming their faith all over the Globe.
+The Ugandan Church is no longer primarily a receiving Church but a sending Church well represented worldwide.

-June 3rd, every year, hundreds of thousands [over 1.5 million] make the pilgrimage to Namugongo to remember The Martyrs of Uganda who died for their Faith those who were Catholic and have been canonized as saints who withstood the temptations before them.
+On June 3rd, every year, hundreds of thousands [over 1.5 million] make the pilgrimage to Namugongo to remember The Martyrs of Uganda who died for their faith, those who were Catholic and have been canonized as saints who withstood the temptations before them.

-The light of Faith Continuous in Uganda, Darkness has tried but cannot extinguish the Flames of Faith that continuous from the martyrs until this day.
-Uganda continuous to be a country where the church is growing in numbers.
+The light of Faith is continuous to shine in Uganda.
+The Christian Martyrs did not die in vain.
+The forces of darkness have tried but cannot extinguish the Flames of Faith that continue from the martyrs until this day.
+Uganda continues to be a country where the church is growing in numbers.

-The Catholic Church, the Church of Uganda, and especially the Born Again Pentecostal Churches are thriving.
+The Catholic Church, the Church of Uganda, and especially the Born-Again Pentecostal Churches thrive.

 The freedom to worship without fear exists in Uganda, and churches are filled with worshippers each Sunday.
 People from all levels of Ugandan society attend church weekly without restraint.

-The persecution the Martyrs faced, the persecution the church suffered under Idi Amin is today history- Daily Ugandans sing Praises, like the Martyrs, to their God.
+The persecution the Martyrs faced, the persecution the church suffered under Idi Amin is today’s history- Daily Ugandans sing Praises, like the Martyrs, to their God.